dcloudio/hbuilderx-extension-docs/en/Tutorial/SourceControl/Git/README.md

 #### reset

 ```
-# Restore the specified files from the temporary storage area to the workspace
+# Restore the specified files from index area to current branch
 $ git checkout [file]

-# Restore the specified file of a commit to the workspace
+# Restore the specified file of a commit to current branch
 $ git checkout [commit] [file]

-# Restore all file of a commit to the workspace
+# Restore all file of a commit to current branch
 $ git checkout .

-# Reset current HEAD to the specified state
+# Reset the specified file from index area to be consistent with the last commit
 $ git reset [file]

-# Reset the staging area and workspace to be consistent with the last commit
+# Reset files of index area to be consistent with the last commit
 $ git reset --hard

-# Reset the pointer of the current branch to the specified commit, and reset staging area, but the workspace remains unchanged
+# Reset the pointer of the current branch to the specified commit, and reset index area
 $ git reset [commit]

-# Reset the HEAD of the current branch to the specified commit, and reset staging area and workspace at the same time, consistent with the specified commit
+# Reset the HEAD of the current branch to the specified commit, and reset index area and current branch, consistent with the specified commit
 $ git reset --hard [commit]

-# Reset the current HEAD to the specified commit, but keep staging area and the workspace are unchanged
+# Reset the current HEAD to the specified commit, but keep index area and the current branch are unchanged
 $ git reset --keep [commit]

 # Create a new commit to revoke the specified commit